How to charge a battery?

 Another popular charge profile is shown in Fig. 1d.
 With this the voltage is allowed to rise in the bulk phase until it reaches the gassing voltage.
 The current then drops to a low fixed level to reduce the voltage which gradually rises to the gassing level.
 Generally, there is a time cut-off linked to the initial bulk phase charging time.
 This enables a fixed gassing period and a fixed ampere hour input based on the battery’s state of charge.

-5. Voltage limited bulk charging with equalising constant current pulse.
+5. Voltage limited bulk charging with equalising charge constant current pulse.

 Fig. 2 is a representation of a common pulse charging method.
 This is generally of benefit to users of VRLA batteries who have a limited time to fully recharge their batteries.
 In this method there is both a CC and CV phase where the bulk of the charge is applied.
 The pulse is generally a 10 to 20 second current burst with voltage restriction followed by a pause of up to a couple of minutes.
 Because the voltage lags behind the current, which has a limited duration, it does not reach peak levels before dying down.
-In this way the gas evolution is restricted and the pause time between the current pulses allows the gases to recombine to water, preventing dry-out.
+In this way the gas evolution is restricted and the pause time between the current pulses allows the gases to recombine to water, preventing dry-out, giving better lead acid battery life.

 NiMH (Nickel Metal Hydride) and NiCd (Nickel Cadmium) also have different charging patterns and very different responses to charging, both to other chemistries and also to each other.
 Fig 4 shows a typical charging pattern for both Ni-Cad (a) and NiMH (b).
 Although both nickel variants have the same rest and operating voltage, the on-charge voltage can vary considerably.
 A charger for both types cannot rely on voltage as a charge termination mechanism.
 For this reason, chargers simply use a one or two stage constant current charger with a termination based on time, voltage slope and temperature change of slope.
 Examination of the charge characteristics shows that there is both a temperature rise and simultaneous voltage response drop as the charge reaches 100% completion.